mccbryan3/ansible_workshop_files/docs/LAB1.2-MAIN.md

 The playbook should prompt for password of the root user.

-***In this playbook we are configuruing the ansible-user in the sudoers file to have access to run all commands wihtout a password prompt***
+***In this playbook we are configuring the ansible-user in the sudoers file to have access to run all commands wihtout a password prompt***

 ```
 ansible-playbook -i inventory lab_linux/pb.lab1.2-ansible-user.yaml --user root --ask-pass --syntax-check